YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.2.2.
 Total remaining allocated time tracking
-As a team lead
+As a team leader
 In order to see the remaining time left for achieving the goals of a period I want to be able to have a +-3% approximation of the allocated time left for a period

 #### 2.2.3.
 Total spent time tracking
-As a team lead
+As a team leader
 In order to see the spent time left for achieving the goals of a period I want to be able to have a +-3% approximation of the spent time left for a period by accessing a simple page containing its value and the period it is related to